 DSC's coordinate student representation at a departmental level.
 DSC's attend departmental meetings, write reports, and ensure that students’ voices are heard at every level of College decision making.
 The Students' Union and the College provides training in research, report writing, meeting procedure, and organising.
 They are also awarded a bursary of £700 per year.
-Accessibility and Inclusion Reps are specialised Department Reps who represents all students with disabilities or access needs in their department.

 Sophie was a DSC for the Sociology Department for 2019/20.
 Read about her experience in the role here.

 Programme Reps are the core of the union’s representation structure.
 A Programme Rep is a student who has been elected by their peers in their programme to communicate the views of their cohort to the College and the SU.
 As a student, they're your first point of contact for bringing your views forward with staff on your programme or department.

 The purpose of Programme Reps is not solely to report complaints, but to also provide constructive comments and work in partnership with the Union and College to continuously improve the student experience.
 Being a Programme Rep is an excellent way to have a say in the development of your degree programme.
-You're expected to attend a few meetings every year, but more importantly act as a link between the students on your programme, Department Reps and the department to make everything runs smoothly.
+You're expected to attend a few meetings every year, but more importantly act as a link between the students on your programme, DSC's and the department to make everything runs smoothly.
 New Programme Reps start their roles at the beginning of each academic year.
 Being a Programme Rep means you are trained by the Students’ Union at the start of your role, with online training resources and support available throughout the year.